‘Joker’ Trailer Shows Joaquin Phoenix Transform From Loser To Terrifying Villain

 In one particularly eerie moment, we see Phoenix stick his fingers in the corners of his mouth to stretch his face into the iconic Joker smile – then he later does the same move on a small boy through a wrought-iron gate.

-Set in Gotham in the 1980s, the film is hoping to add some depth to the lunacy and sadistic nature of the character in the wake of his last big-screen appearance as portrayed by Jared Leto in 2016’s Suicide Squad.
+Set in Gotham in the 1980s, the film is hoping to add some depth to the lunacy and sadistic nature of The Joker in the wake of his last big-screen appearance as portrayed by Jared Leto in 2016’s Suicide Squad.
 That performance was widely panned, and reportedly even the Warner Bros.
 Studio was less than pleased with Leto’s take on the villain.

-Of course, following in the footsteps of superstar actors like Jack Nicholson in 1989’s Batman and Heath Ledger’s utter and ultimately tragic transformation into the role in 2008’s The Dark Knight couldn’t have been an easy task for Leto to take on, especially in a sub-par vehicle like Suicide Squad.
+Of course, following in the footsteps of superstar actors like Jack Nicholson in 1989’s Batman and Heath Ledger’s utter and ultimately tragic transformation into the role in 2008’s The Dark Knight couldn’t have been an easy task for Leto to take on, especially in a heavily criticized vehicle like Suicide Squad.

 However, if the first trailer for Joker is an indication, Joaquin Phoenix and director Todd Phillips are likely to add depth and resonance to the character while still remaining true to it.